-This stunning replica of a Roman Samian ware bowl from around AD 70 - 130, is based one discovered in the back garden of antiquities expert Marc Allum in Chippenham, Wilts.
-The original would have been made in Gaul, (modern day France) before making it’s way to Wiltshire, where it eventually ended up buried deep in the ground.
+This stunning replica of a Roman Samian ware bowl from around AD 70 - 130, is based on one discovered in the back garden of antiquities expert Marc Allum in Chippenham, Wilts.
+The original would have been made in Gaul (modern-day France) before making its way to Wiltshire, where it eventually ended up buried deep in the ground.
 In the 15th century, a vicarage was built on the site, which is now the home of Marc and his family, but the bowl remained undiscovered until 2018.

 This is a really exciting find, as evidence of Romans in Chippenham has been very scarce, “The archaeologists are absolutely thrilled, because it is probably one of the best things that has been found in the town " (Marc Allum)

 "It is perhaps evidence of a Roman farmstead - it would be the perfect location for it," Marc said.
 "This is rewriting the history of Chippenham - we knew the Romans had been around here but never found enough evidence to say there was a settlement - and now we have."

 The original bowl was kindly donated to Chippenham Museum by Marc Allum and is now on display there for everyone to enjoy.

 This replica has been made using the same hand and wheel forming techniques that would have been employed by the original Roman potter nearly one thousand, nine hundred years ago.

 As with all such decorated Samian Ware bowls, the process of recreating them begins with the making of a set of punches of exactly the same designs and dimensions as those used by the original mould maker.
 These were carved from fine terracotta clay and, once fired, were used to create the design within the bowl mould.
 This mould was, in turn, fired to a temperature of 1000°C, then mounted onto a potter's wheel, where, while spinning at speed, the final bowl was formed within it.